In this guide

 Can the fiber laser cut acrylic on MCore?

-The fiber laser (1064nm) passes through clear acrylic without sufficient absorption for a clean cut — this is a physics limitation of the wavelength, not a power issue.
+No — the fiber laser's 1064nm wavelength passes through clear acrylic without enough absorption for a clean cut.
+This is a wavelength limitation, not a power issue.
 Use the CO₂ head (80W) for all acrylic cutting.
-The CO₂ laser's 10,600nm wavelength is strongly absorbed by acrylic, producing the clean flame-polished edge you want.

 How do I switch between Fiber and CO₂ in Mlaser?

-In Mlaser, each layer in your design file can be assigned to either the fiber or CO₂ laser source.
-For a mixed job (cutting a metal frame and an acrylic insert in the same project), set up two separate layers, assign the metal layer to Fiber and the acrylic layer to CO₂, and run the job in sequence.
-The software manages the head switching.
+Each layer in your design file can be assigned to either the fiber or CO₂ laser source.
+For a mixed job — a metal frame plus an acrylic insert — set up two layers, assign the metal layer to Fiber and the acrylic layer to CO₂, and run the job in sequence.
+Mlaser manages the head switching.

 Ready to order or want to check current availability and configuration options?